140+ Eligible Health Expenses.

 100+ Eligible HSA Expenses

-Items with an asterisk require a prescription or written confirmation to qualify.
+* Items with an asterisk require a prescription or written confirmation from a licensed medical practitioner to qualify.

 - Exams